bwya77/my-obsidian-setup/README.md

 Next, go to `Settings` -> `Appearance` -> `Accent Color` and set it to 205, 86, 84

 ### Step 6: Fonts
 Download all the font file in the projects `Fonts` folder and install it on your computer.
-Restart Obsidian then go to `Settings` -> `Appearance` -> set the interface and text font to `Bear Sans UI` and the monospace font to `IBM Plex Mono`
+Restart Obsidian then go to `Settings` -> `Appearance` -> set the interface and text font to `Bear Sans UI` and the monospace font to `IBM Plex Mono`.